 Last but not least, there’s one question still open: what canal is the most beautiful canal of the Jordaan area?
 I’m going for Bloemgracht (translated: Flower Canal), starting closely to the Westerkerk with an interesting mixture of large and small houses and a couple of nicely flower decorated bridges.

 4. Entrepotdok: French storage houses facing African wildlife

-I’m sure that Entrepotdok is not on everyone’s shortlist of favourite Amsterdam canals, but this eastern city center canal has been a personal favourite of mine since I arrived in Amsterdam in 1993.
+I’m sure that Entrepotdok is not on everyone’s shortlist of prettiest Amsterdam canals, but this eastern city center canal has been a personal favourite of mine since I arrived in Amsterdam in 1993.
 Back then it was still of the beaten track.
 Nowadays, that would be too much to say, but it is still not as frequently visited as many of the more centrally located canals.